 Follow these Steps to email a friend or colleague a link to this information.

-Providing Background Information to Adoptive Parents
+Providing Background Information on Children to Prospective Adoptive Parents

 Table of Contents

 Suggested Citation: Child Welfare Information Gateway.
 (2018).
 Providing background information on children to prospective adoptive parents.
 Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.